Dream It, Do It: How to Paint Laminate

 Step 2: Priming

 The next key step was to prime all the surfaces.
-I used Kilz Primer, which blocks, seals, and preps the surface to which the paint will adhere.
+I used Kilz Primer (view on Amazon), which blocks, seals, and preps the surface to which the paint will adhere.

 Primer is important, especially when painting over laminate.
 Unlike wood, laminate is a smooth, non-porous material, so it really needs something to ‘grab’ onto—primer will do the trick!
 It’s suggested that primer takes seven days to completely dry.